 A SAVIOR AND A GREAT ONE

-God might have said, “I will lift my curse from mankind and let them have another trial for life – an individual trial.”
+God might have said, ‘I will lift my curse from mankind and let them have another trial for life – an individual trial.’
 But even if this had been in harmony with God’s Justice, it would not have sufficed alone.
 Mankind has long been floundering in the mire of sin.
-They were powerless to profit from any new trial granted them that would not include a Redeemer, a Savior, who was strong, not only to bring about the abrogation of the death sentence by a payment of their penalty, but also to deliver them from all the bonds of sin and death in their members.
+They were powerless to profit from any new trial granted them that would not include a Redeemer, a Savior, who was strong, not only to bring about the abrogation of the death sentence by a payment of their penalty but also to deliver them from all the bonds of sin and death in their members.
 He must be a savior having power to bind the great adversary who has so long held the race of man in slavery and blindness.
-He must heal their wounds, open their blinded eyes and their deafened ears, and lift them up, up, into the light and liberty of the sons of God.
+He must heal their wounds, open their blinded eyes and their deafened ears, and lift them up up, into the light and liberty of the sons of God.
 Truly, man needs a mighty savior; and such, praise God, has been provided in His beloved Son!
-(See Isaiah, Chapter 35 and Rev. 20:1‑3)
+(See Isaiah, Chapter 35 and Rev. 20:i-3)

 As we trace the various steps of the marvelous Plan of the Ages, we perceive that to all who shall gain eternal life, on whatever plane of being, the path of humility is the path to glory.
 “He that exalteth himself shall be abased; but he that humbleth himself shall be exalted.”
 (Luke 14:11; 18:14) None will be granted the inestimable blessing of life everlasting who are not thoroughly proven and found worthy under testing, who do not cheerfully humble themselves under the Mighty Hand (Jesus) of God.
 This principle applies to both human and spirit beings.
 Only those who gladly obey God, out of love for Him and for His righteous laws, will be permitted to live beyond the harvest time of the Millennial Age.
 All others shall utterly perish.
-Our Lord tells us that the first of all the commandments is, “Hear, O Israel; the Lord our God is one Lord; and thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
+Our Lord tells us that the first of all the commandments is, “Hear, 0 Israel; The Lord our God is one Lord; And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 And the second is like it, namely this, Thou shalt love thy neighbour as thyself.
-There is none commandments greater than these.”
-(Mark 12:29‑31)
+There is none other commandments greater than these.”
+(Mark 12:29-31)

 “THE TRUE LIGHT WHICH LIGHTETH EVERY MAN”